Parktown Boys' High School: History

-When Mr Druce retired in 1938 he was succeeded in turn by B.A.
+When Mr Druce retired in 1938, he was succeeded in turn by B.A.
 Logie, C.A.
 Yates, F.J.
 Marais, J.A.
 Cameron, N.A.M.
 Scheepers and T.P.
 Clarke, Parktown's previous Headmaster for a record 23 years, as well as Mr C. Niemand, and Mr D. Bradley.

-In 1985 Druce Hall was opened to accommodate boarders and following the school's tradition in the classics, in 1987, the name Vulcan was given to the sixth school house to which all boarders belong.
+In 1985, Druce Hall was opened to accommodate boarders and, following the school's tradition in the classics.
+In 1987, the name Vulcan was given to the sixth school house to which all boarders belong.

 Parktown Boys' High School was the first government school to allow boys who were discriminated against because of their colour into a mainstream 'white' school in 1991.

 Parktown Boys' High School was the first school in South Africa to install an international standard water-based Astroturf playing surface.
 This surface has hosted many national and international games.
 More recently, Parktown has built Surgite House overlooking the McCorkell Oval (named after Neil McCorkell the school's former cricket coach and former Hampshire county cricketer who became a centurion in March 2012) to incorporate the administration and entertainment needs of Old Parktonians, as well as the Sydney Klevansky Sports and Cultural Centre.

-Parktown Boys' is consistently rated as among the best performing schools in South Africa, as well as in Africa.
+Parktown Boys' is consistently rated as among the best-performing schools in South Africa, as well as in Africa.
+Parktown Boys' also consistently ranks at least top 30 in the annual sports rankings, which shows the high quality of sports at Parktown Boys’.

 Parktown Boys' has a history which includes the use of boaters (called 'bashers'), a distinctive red and black uniform, school songs, and particularly 'Parktonian' language which has evolved over the years.
 The school motto is 'Arise' ('Surgite' in Latin).
 The original school buildings have provincial heritage sites status.

-Mr Kevin Stippel is the current acting headmaster at Parktown.
+Mr Kevin Stippel is the current headmaster at Parktown Boys'.
 Previous headmasters were (from 1920): Mr C. Hare (Acting), Mr P.M.Druce, Mr B.A.
 Logie, Mr C.A.
 Yates, Mr F.J.
 Marais, Mr J.A.
 Cameron, Mr N.A.M.
 Scheeper, Mr T.P.
 Clarke, Mr C. Niemand, Mr R. Pillay (Acting), Mr D. Bradley and Mr Malcolm Williams.

 The school is divided from Grades 8 to 12 (Matric), and grades are referred to as 'Forms' at the school.
-Cultural activities refer to all extramural activities excluding sporting activities.
+Cultural activities refer to all extramural activities, excluding sporting activities.
 Cultural life also extends to visits to musical performances.
 Numerous summer sports are offered by the school.

 Druce Hall

-The school has a weekly boarding establishment (i.e. from Sunday evening to Friday afternoon), which is known as the Druce Hall.
+The school has a weekly boarding establishment (i.e. from Sunday evening to Friday afternoon), which is known as The Druce Hall.
 It was officially opened on 9 June 1985 and is named after P. M. Druce, the first headmaster.

 The boarding is supervised with a ratio of one master to every 15 boys.